Skip to main content

 Why study this course

-Biochemistry is the study of the molecular basis of life.
-It is a subject that has a rich history of scientific discoveries, from enzymology and metabolic pathways to the discovery of genes and the structure of DNA.
-Today the subject embraces important new areas, such as genomics and genome editing, synthetic biology and protein engineering.
+Biochemistry explores the molecular basis of life.
+It has a rich history of scientific discoveries — from enzymology and metabolic pathways to the discovery of genes and the structure of DNA, there is so much to uncover through Biochemistry.

 Distinctive features